Amit-Shahal/GuardenClint-ReactNative/README.md

 - clone the repository
 - `npm/yarn install` at main directory
 - `expo start`
-- log in to as example user:
+- log in as example user:
   - user name: amit164973@gmail.com
   - user password: admin
 - call me for a job interview 😎